 Here are the three most important areas you need to consider when making your decision:

 #1.
-Cybersecurity and compliance
+Cybersecurity and Compliance

 Although the major public cloud providers have the backing of some of the largest companies in the world, they still come with unique security and compliance concerns.
 For the most part, these are beyond the control of the vendor, not least because most security-related incidents are due to mismanaged access rights on the customer’s end.

 Multitenancy is also a concern for businesses operating in highly regulated industries, such as healthcare or defense.
 Although the risk of a data leak on the vendor’s end is very low, the regulatory landscape makes it a practical necessity for certain workloads to be handled in the private cloud.
 For example, many categories of sensitive data cannot be legally stored abroad, and public cloud providers don’t always give you full control over where your data physically resides.
-Furthermore, and even despite the extremely high security standards of the industry leaders, it can still be difficult to apply internal security policies and controls in an external IT environment.
+Furthermore, and even despite the extremely high security standards of the industry leaders, it can

 #2.
-Scalability and flexibility
+Scalability and Flexibility

 Vendors like Amazon, Microsoft, and Google, have practically unlimited computing and data storage capacity, allowing businesses to scale almost effortlessly with demand.
 Provisioning new virtual machines and cloud storage is often as simple as a few clicks, making the public cloud extremely scalable.
 The sector has also evolved to the point it can accommodate almost all computing workloads, including those with specialized hardware or software requirements.